List of awards and nominations received by SB19

-The Filipino boy band SB19 have received numerous awards and nominations for their contributions to music.
-The formation of the boy band started in 2016 when a South Korean talent agency, ShowBT Entertainment, selected the band's members from a talent search that year to undergo training.
+The Filipino boy band SB19 has received numerous awards and nominations for their contributions to music.
+The formation of the group started in 2016 when a South Korean talent agency, ShowBT Entertainment, selected the band's members from a talent search that year to undergo training.
 They began their career in 2018 with the release of their debut single, "Tilaluha", which had weak reception.
 The group achieved mainstream success with the release of "Go Up" in 2019, which won them awards for Song of the Year and Wishclusive Pop Performance of the Year at the 2020 ceremonies of Myx Music Awards and Wish 107.5 Music Awards, respectively.
 This led to them being awarded the Favorite Breakthrough Artist of the Year at the 2020 Awit Awards.
 The group released their debut studio album, Get in the Zone, in 2020; its single, "Alab (Burning)", won Music Video of the Year and Song of the Year awards at the 2021 Myx Music Awards.

-In 2021, SB19 were nominated for Top Social Artist at the 2021 Billboard Music Awards—which made them the first Southeast Asian and Filipino artist to do so—and the Best Southeast Asian Act at the 2021 MTV Europe Music Awards.
+In 2021, SB19 was nominated for Top Social Artist at the 2021 Billboard Music Awards—which made them the first Southeast Asian and Filipino artist to do so—and the Best Southeast Asian Act at the 2021 MTV Europe Music Awards.
 The band's first extended play (EP), Pagsibol, was released in 2021, and won Album of the Year and Pop Album of the Year at the 14th PMPC Star Awards for Music; it included the singles "What?", "Mapa", and "Bazinga", which also won them Awit Awards for Best Global Recording, Best Performance by a Group Recording Artist, and Best Dance Recording, respectively, in 2022.
 They released their standalone singles, "WYAT (Where You At)" and "Nyebe", in 2022.
 Both earned multiple nominations at the 2023 Awit Awards, including Song of the Year for both singles and Best Electronic/Dance Recording for the former, which the song ended up winning.

-The boy band released their second EP, Pagtatag!, in 2023, which was nominated for Album of the Year at the 2024 Awit Awards.
+The band released their second EP, Pagtatag!, in 2023, which was nominated for Album of the Year at the 2024 Awit Awards.
 The EP's songs, including "Gento" and "I Want You", also earned multiple nominations at the 2024 editions of Awit Awards and Wish 107.5 Music Awards, including wins for the Awit Award for Best Dance/Electronic Recording for "Gento", and Wish 107.5 Music Award for Wishclusive R&B Performance of the Year for "I Want You".
 In 2024, SB19 collaborated with Gloc-9 for "Kalakal", which won Wish Song Collaboration of the Year at the 2025 Wish 107.5 Music Awards.
 The group also received recognition throughout their career for their artistry and work, including the Best Artist Award – Singer at the 2023 Asia Artist Awards, Favorite Asian Act at the 2024 Nickelodeon Kids' Choice Awards, and consecutive wins for the Wish 107.5 Music Award for Wish Group of the Year from 2021 to 2024.
 For representing and promoting Filipino culture, the National Commission for Culture and the Arts appointed SB19 as a Youth and Sentro Rizal Ambassador in 2021.